Signed in as:

 This section is linked to the General Tools & Support section (under the Collaboration menu).

-The Reimagine 2.0 Diagnostics Profile (R2DP), which is owned by the Principal Consultant of Risk Insight Consulting, is a tool that provides a holistic view of a city or town as it is today, and how you would like it to be in future (linked to a vision and a roadmap).
+The Urban 2.0 Diagnostics Profile, which is owned by the Principal Consultant of Risk Insight Consulting, is a tool that provides a holistic view of a city or town as it is today, and how you would like it to be in future.
 It allows you to look at any urban environment with systems thinking (the Urban 2.0 system), and to document actions against your analysis to agree how to move from a current state to a desired future state.
-It can map your current state and (if you want to add it) your future state responses to the SDGs and their supporting SDG global indicators, and a draft set of SDG urban indicators.
+It can map your current state and (if you want to add it) your future state responses to the SDGs and their supporting SDG global indicators.

-The approach to the R2DP, and the depth of questions, is based on the following premise:
+The approach to using the tool, and the depth of questions, is based on the following premise:

-The R2DP (all versions) can provide the following benefits to a city / town:
+The tool can provide the following benefits to a city / town:

-A range of risk and resilience tools are included in the Urban 2.0 framework, including the following:
+A range of risk and resilience tools are included in the Urban 2.0 Toolkit, including the following:

 Risk & Vulnerability Assessments (R&VAs) are a good way to understand risks that exist in an urban area and surrounding areas.
 Various examples of R&VAs exist from organisations.
 The Urban 2.0 R&VA focuses on risks and vulnerabilities that are organised using the Urban 2.0 system.